sludovicdelys/going-the-distance-api/README.md

 }
 ```

+🕵️‍♀️ The issue might be happening in the `RunController` or the `Run` entity.
+I am working on a fix, but if you have any suggestions or solutions, they are more than welcome.

 ### Overview

 This is the back-end API for the "Going the Distance" application, built with Symfony and API Platform.